Phases

 As a paid subscriber you receive two extra posts per month, both from my ✨ Digital Minimalism Diaries ✨, where I share my journey towards a low-tech life.
 You will also receive a 20% discount if you sign up to an annual subscription—so whether you’re a die-hard digital minimalist, interested in going analogue, or a fellow millennial sick of seeing their screen time creep up, this series is for you!
 Join me to start receiving the Diaries in your inbox.

 Recently I was looking through some ideas I’d jotted down for this Substack when I first started writing on here—and upon revisiting them, found that none appealed.
-I was surprised by how quickly I’ve changed when I’ve only been writing on here for a few months.
+I was surprised how quickly I’ve changed when I’ve only been writing on here for a few months.

 In a recent post I referenced Jordan Peterson’s book, 12 Rules for Life.
 One of the things he said in that book that struck a chord with me is that we often hold ourselves to decisions we made when we were little more than a child.
 As I approach my thirties I no longer want what I did when I was thirteen.
-I find myself looking back over old lists of goals and aspirations and think, ‘I don’t really want that anymore.’
+I find myself looking back over old lists of goals and aspirations thinking ‘I don’t really want that anymore.’

 I saw something on Substack Notes the other day that was scarily accurate: (thanks to

-The curse of ADHD is in thinking that this hobby is different, this interest is different, this time this thing will last, when you know perfectly well that it isn’t true.
+The curse of ADHD is in thinking that this hobby is different, this interest is different, this time this thing will last, when you know perfectly well it isn’t true.
 To quote Phases: “And sometimes, you feel how good it is, [but] low tide gives way to high tide… And hard times, we watch them come and go, like crazes, it's all just phases.”

 Because anyway, “It’s all just phases.”